tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 ## Reactive FSM

 Reactive FSM means that changes of state can be tied to changes in Events as well as Commands.
-A FSM can be made to react to changes in Event and Command parameters with help of `Event based variables` and `Command flags`.
+An FSM can be made to react to changes in Event and Command parameters with the help of `Event based variables` and `Command flags`.
-It is necessary to _bind_ FSM to the reactive variables to achieve the reactive behavior.
+It is necessary to _bind_ an FSM to reactive variables to achieve the reactive behavior.

-### Event based variables
+### Event-based variables

-Event based variables are the way to make an FSM react to CSW Events.
-Event based variables can be used to share data between multiple sequencers using Events.
-Whenever any Event is published on the given EventKey, all the FSMs bound to variables of that EventKey will be re-evaluated.
+Event-based variables are the way to make an FSM react to CSW Events.
+They are linked to Events (or Parameters of Events) and are then bound to an FSM such that when the value of the linked Event (or Parameter) changes, the FSM is re-evaluated.

-These variables are of 2 types based on what they tie to.

-1. EventVariable
-2. ParamVariable
+Event-based variables can be used to share data between multiple sequencers using Events.

+There are two types of Event-based variables.

 #### EventVariable
- It will be tied to entire Event which will be published on given EventKey.
+An `EventVariable` will be tied to an Event published on the given EventKey.
-Code example shows creating instance of EventVariable and *getEvent* method which returns the latest event.
-EventVariable needs 2 parameters:
+The example below shows creating an instance of an EventVariable and the *getEvent* method which returns the latest event.

+An EventVariable needs 2 parameters:

-- *event key* to tie the variable to
+- *event key*: specifies which Event to tie the variable to
-- *duration* (optional) of the polling (Significance of duration parameter is explained @ref:[below](#poll).)
+- *duration*: (optional) polling period for updating the value of the Event (Significance of duration parameter is explained @ref:[below](#poll).)

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #event-var }

 #### ParamVariable
-It will be tied to specific Parameter Key of Event which will be published on given EventKey Code example shows creating instance of ParamVariable and other helper methods.
-ParamVariable takes 4 parameters:
+A `ParamVariable` will be tied to a specific Parameter Key of an Event published on given EventKey The example below shows creating an instance of a ParamVariable and the usage of other helper methods.

-- *initial* value to set in Event parameters against the given parameter Key
+A ParamVariable takes 4 parameters:

+- *initial*: initial value for the Parameter.
+The value of the parameter in the Event is updated when the ParamVariable is created.
+- *event key*:  specifies the Event with the linked Parameter
-- *event key* to tie the variable to
+- *param Key*: specifies which Parameter to tie the variable to
-- *param Key* whose value to read from Event parameters
-- *duration* (optional) of the polling (Significance of duration parameter is explained @ref:[below](#poll).)
+- *duration*: (optional) polling period for updating the value of the Parameter (Significance of duration parameter is explained @ref:[below](#poll).)

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #param-var }

-To make the FSM react to Event based variables, we need to create an instance of the above event based variables and **bind the FSM** to it.
+To make the FSM react to Event-based variables, we need to create an instance of the above event based variables and **bind the FSM** to it.

-FSM can be bind to multiple variables and vise versa.
+An FSM can be bound to multiple variables and vice versa.

 Kotlin
 :   @@snip [Fsm.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/Fsm.kts) { #binding }

-Event based variables have the **ability to behave in one of two ways**:
+Event-based variables have the **ability to behave in one of two ways**:

 - Subscribe to the Events getting published
 - Poll for a new event with a specified period

 #### Subscribe to an Event

-In this behavior, Variable subscribes to the given Event key and re-evaluates the FSMs current state each time an event is published.
+If the `duration` parameter of an Event-based variable is **not** specified, a subscription is made to the Event and the value is updated (and the current state of the FSM is re-evaluated) whenever it is published.

 The following example shows how to create Event Variables with the subscribing behavior and `bind` FSM to it.